Environmental Waste Management Ltd

 Cleaning and emptying your interceptor:

-Clean and interceptor emptying is required when there is a build-up of oil, sludge or silt in the system or arrange an empty if the alarm activates or in the event of a spill.
-All services, cleans and inspections should be logged by the client and any incidents / spills that have occurred noted on your system to be compliant.
-A lack of maintenance resulting in a spill or pollution event, damage to the environment could result in prosecution, fines and your insurance company voiding cover.
+Interceptor cleaning and emptying is required when there is a build-up of oil, sludge or silt in the system.
+You should arrange an empty if the alarm activates or in the event of a spill.
+All inerceptor services, cleans and inspections should be logged by the client and any incidents / spills that have occurred need to be noted on your system to be compliant.
+A lack of interceptor maintenance resulting in a spill or pollution event, damage to the environment could result in prosecution, fines and your insurance company voiding cover.

-To get assistance with you cleaning and maintenance program for your interceptor please contact Environmental Waste Management ltd. on 0800 038 5180.
+To get assistance with interceptor cleaning and maintenance please contact Environmental Waste Management ltd. on 0800 038 5180.